ypsilondev/KitKrauler/README.md

 ### 3. Store KitKrauler and your browsers web driver in the same directory
 It's important to store the KitKrauler .jar and your browsers web driver in the same directory.

+### 4. Important notes:
+You are not permitted to crawl ``campus.studium.kit.edu`` and ``campus.kit.edu`` in realy high rates.
+We do not take any responsibility for using this tool and recommend to used high intervalls (at least 4 hours or more).

 ## How to use - Receive notifications
 ### Console-Use
 1. Open a Terminal in the directory where the .jar and webdriver is stored.